sebedard-creator/cellier-manager/README.md

 The product name and producer are updated to the canonical values found on the selected source when the identity match is strong.
 Quantity is never changed by enrichment.
 If the computer is unavailable, the cellar, photos, OCR, filters, editing, and quantity controls continue to work locally.

+## Bromelier

+Bromelier is an optional in-app cellar advisor powered by the official Anthropic Messages API.
+Android first narrows the available inventory locally by beverage type and wine colour, then sends only that shortlist together with the selected mood, free-text preference, and conversation to Claude.
+Its recommendations link back to bottles that are actually present in the cellar; Bromelier does not modify the inventory, trigger browser enrichment, or require the Windows companion.
+The user-provided Anthropic API key is encrypted at rest with Android Keystore and excluded from inventory backups.

 The full design specification is in [architecture.md](architecture.md).
 Current implementation and audit notes are in [docs/audit-handoff.md](docs/audit-handoff.md), and setup instructions are in [docs/installation.md](docs/installation.md).

 ## Requirements